Ticketed

 Members at the helm of Pudge.
 Image (c) Sean Brient

-Pudge comes with an experienced skipper and mate who can sail the barge on their own, as was the custom in days of sail, but Members are always welcome to assist with all the tasks required to take a barge to sea and to helm and sail her wherever wind and tide allow (see photo above).
-She does have an auxiliary diesel engine to get us home should the wind drop altogether.
+Pudge comes with an experienced skipper and mate who can sail the barge on their own, as was the custom in days of sail.
+No previous sailing experience is necessary for Members, who are always welcome to assist if they wish with all the tasks required to take a barge to sea and to helm and sail her wherever wind and tide allow.
+Pudge does have an auxiliary diesel engine to get us home should the wind drop altogether.

 Voyage timetable